 The City participates in the Rochester/Monroe County Continuum of Care (CoC).
 City staff is the immediate past Chair of the CoC Board of Directors.
 The CoC coordinates the allocation of federal funding to facilities and programs within the CoC's service area.
 City staff consult on a regular basis with the organizations that participate in the CoC and the Homeless Services Network.
 City staff serves on the executive committee of HSN.
-City staff also serve on the Chronically Homeless Work Group that plans, coordinates, and implements activities and strategies for servicing the chronically homeless and sits on the CoC Project Monitoring Committee.
-CoC staff participate in reviewing applications for Emergency Solution Grant applications submitted annually to the City or Rochester.
+City staff also serve on the Chronically Homeless Work Group that plans, coordinates, and implements activities and strategies for servicing the chronically homeless.